Joe-metry/Portfolio_MVPs/README.md

 # E-Library Project

-Welcome to the E-Library project, a collaborative effort by UBi, Joseph, Frankelly, and Ayan Nicholas.
+Welcome to the E-Library project, a collaborative effort by UBi Joseph, Ozonwu Frankelly, and Ayan Nicholas.
 This project represents our journey into backend engineering, where we've created a user-friendly E-Library application to share, manage, and explore various digital documents.

 ## Table of Contents